Sadequain: Rubaiyat

-Starting in the last quarter of 1969, and through the first few months in 1970, Sadequain concentrated on composing, inscribing, and illustrating hundreds of rubaiyyat, arguably a composite creation by a single person unparalleled in the realm of art and literature.
+Starting in the last quarter of 1969, and through the first few months of 1970, Sadequain concentrated on composing, inscribing, and illustrating hundreds of rubaiyyat.
 In the prologue of his collection of rubaiyyat, Sadequain compared his accomplishment as an audacious confluence of global talent, the rubaiyyat of poet Omar Khayyam, transcription by the renowned calligrapher Yaqoot and illustration by the legendary painter Mani.
 “That of course would produce a magnificent piece of work”, he stated, “however, no matter how grand, it would still be a group show.”
 Sadequain reached for the ultimate one-man show, and produced a masterpiece collection of rubaiyyat, which was adjudged for first prize by the Literary Society of Pakistan.
 Sadequain privately published 4 books of rubaiyyat; Rubaiyyat-e-Sadequain Naqqash, Rubaiyyat-e-Sadequain Khattat, Rubaiyyat-e-Sadequaini, and Juzw-e-Bosida.
 The collection titled Rubaiyyat-e-Sadequain Naqqash was an illustrated version with over two hundred drawings.
-The collection of rubaiyyat titled Juzw-e-Bosida, dating back to his poetry of teen years, was printed privately in the 1980s, but the drawings of his teen years were lost or destroyed.
+The collection of rubaiyyat titled Juzw-e-Bosida, dating back to the poetry of his teen years, was printed privately in the 1980s, but the drawings of his teen years were lost or destroyed.

-His poetic work is now being considered for research specially by the Urdu Laureates, a recent publication was by Mr. Prof. Siddiq Masih form Lahore, he published his thesis work about his rubaiyaat during is M.Phil tehsis.

 Speaker of truth

-In an interview he said, "People ask why I don't paint flowers, butterflies and landscapes?
-I tell them that I seek the truth and I am after reality.
-I am not inspired by someone posing against the backdrop of roses in a vase or pink curtains.
-What inspires me is a person who has gone hungry for hours and is struggling for survival.
-The expression that lights his face at the end of the day when he has finally found some scraps, that is what touches me.
-I am a painter of the expression of reality."
-Self-proclaimed "Faqir," Sadequain was outside society's worldly greed or hypocrisy and called himself "speaker of truth."